-The goal of CREDENTIAL is to develop, test, and showcase innovative cloud based services for storing, managing, and sharing digital identity information and other critical personal data.
+The goal of CREDENTIAL is to develop, test, and showcase innovative cloud-based services for storing, managing, and sharing digital identity information and other critical personal data.
 The security of these services relies on the combination of strong hardware-based multi-factor authentication with end-to-end encryption, representing a significant advantage over current password-based authentication schemes.
-The use of sophisticated proxy cryptography schemes will enable a secure and privacy preserving information sharing network for cloud-based identity information in which even the identity provider cannot access the data in plain-text and hence protect access to identity data.
+The use of sophisticated proxy cryptography schemes will enable a secure and privacy-preserving information sharing network for cloud-based identity information in which even the identity provider cannot access the data in plain-text, and hence protect access to identity data.

-We focus not only on evaluating and applying novel crypto-approaches to IAMs, but also on implementing them in an easy-to-use way to motivate secure handling of identity data.
-In order to also address security, privacy and trust issues related to the used cloud platforms and services we will investigate assurance and resilience approaches for enhancing underlying cloud services.
+We focus not only on evaluating and applying novel crypto-approaches to IAMs, but also on implementing them in an easy-to-use way to encourage secure handling of identity data.
+In order to also address security, privacy and trust issues related to the cloud platforms and services used, we will investigate assurance and resilience approaches for enhancing underlying cloud services.
 To empirically evaluate our work and to produce outputs of a high technical readiness we will consider use cases from all three domains mentioned above.

 - Project start: October 2015

 - Project duration: 36 months

 - Funding: EU-funding of approximately EUR 6.0 million.

 - Coordination: AIT Austrian Institute of Technology GmbH